Justsomebody1234/Hdl_Bits/README.md

 # Hdl_Bits
-The answers to the Verilog questions on the site https://hdlbits.01xz.net/wiki/Main_Page.
+My answers to the Verilog questions on the site https://hdlbits.01xz.net/wiki/Main_Page.